nicky-nym/nicky-nym.github.io/pages/cities.md

       * restaurants
       * variety of business services available (meaning, how long the "long tail" of the city is)

   > "... it's illuminating to ask how many different types of businesses there are in a city. ...
-The data confirm that diversity systematically increases with poplution size. ... an extrapolation of the data strongly suggests that if we could measure diversity to the finest possible resolution it would scale logarithmically with city size."[^scale] &mdash; Geoffrey West
+The data confirm that diversity systematically increases with population size. ... an extrapolation of the data strongly suggests that if we could measure diversity to the finest possible resolution it would scale logarithmically with city size."[^scale] &mdash; Geoffrey West

 ```
 TODO: label this as an example, not as observed data!